DonaldBough/notes.aravindballa.com/content/Getting-Your-Website-Discovered.md

 ---
 title: Getting Your Website Discovered 🔎
 ---
+After working on SEO, Google Rankings, and discoverability for a couple of companies I finally wrote my prcoess down.
+It's simple, and covers everything.
 - ## Beginning to End Simple Gameplan:
     - Here’s the high level summary of steps to follow.
 Look in SEO Checklist from Weebly for details.
         - Register a custom domain